okeeffed/dennisokeeffe-blog/content/blog/2020-12-02-building-a-ui-component-library-with-react-and-typescript.md

 Essentially, we will create a simple, single-component UI Component library as the main demonstration, but the installation of Storybook will enable us to markdown guides to write principles, patterns, tone, etc.

-Your willingness to update those guides are (for all intensive purposes) what will take this project from a simple component library to being able to communicate other facets that make up the definition of a "design system" as linked above.
+Your willingness to update those guides are (for all intents and purposes) what will take this project from a simple component library to being able to communicate other facets that make up the definition of a "design system" as linked above.

 ## Getting Started